 As one of the top-rated daytime TV hosts in the country, Dr. Phil McGraw has reached millions of people through his namesake talk show.
 He's had a ton of wild guests on Dr. Phil, but many of his visitors are normal people with average problems.

 However, if you dig a little beneath the surface, it's not hard to unearth some truly disturbing things about the doctor and his televised legacy.
 The revelations in the following stories question all the good deeds the show claims to have done.
-One even begins to doubt McGraw's credentials and efficacy as a clinician.
-Not only is there a possibility that going on Dr. Phil might not help you, it could actually leave you further damaged.
+Not only is there a possibility that going on Dr. Phil might not help you, but it could actually leave you further damaged.

 Dr. Phil gives the impression that he wants to help addicts achieve sobriety.
 Indeed, the frequency of addicted guests' appearances on his show illustrates either McGraw's interest in this field or his interest in the ratings that such stories provide.
 Whatever the reason, multiple guests claim they were given drugs and alcohol by Dr. Phil employees.

 Todd Herzog, the winner of Survivor: China and a recovering alcoholic, says that he was given vodka and Xanax during the taping of his show segment.
 Another guest, Jordan Smith, struggled with heroin addiction but was allegedly taken to LA's skid row by show producers to find a fix.
 Smith was also pregnant at the time.

 Leah Rothman was a longtime segment director for the Dr. Phil show, and in 2015, she filed a lawsuit against McGraw for false imprisonment and emotional distress.
 Allegedly, McGraw called employees to the office, locked them in a guarded room, and yelled at them for leaking info to the press.